 Private and Group Tours are available at $10pp with a $100 minimum.
 To schedule, please submit a request form using the button below.

-*Check our EVENTS page for events at Joseph Lloyd Manor and our other historic properties.
+*Check our EVENTS page for happenings at our historic properties and exhibition gallery.